Holic75/KingmakerRebalance/README.md

 - Witch with with following archetypes: Ley Line Guardian, Hedge Witch and Hex Channeler,
 - Bloodrager with following archetypes: Metamagic Rager, Spelleater and Stellblood.

-It introduces the following new feats : Extra Hex, Accursed Hex and Rage Casting, Bonded Mind and Share Spell.
+It introduces following new feats : Extra Hex, Accursed Hex and Rage Casting, Bonded Mind and Share Spell.

+Mod also adds Share Spell ability for animal companions.

 It also adds the following new spells:
 - Hex Vulnerability,
 - Plant Shape I, II and III,
 - Giant Form I and II,
 - Shapechange.

 Beast shape I - IV spells were also changed to be a bit more fun and more in line with pnp:
 - Beast shape I allows to turn into leopard,